 This is actually the salad dressing that I use for almost all my salads.
 It's simple and delicious.

 The presentation is really important here, as you can see in the photos.
-It's such a gorgeous dish!
+It's such a gorgeous salad!
 So it's best to serve it as shown rather than mixed.

 You can drizzle half the dressing over the greens, then the remaining half over the remaining ingredients.

-You can.
-The salad greens will become soggy, of course, so I don't keep those.
+The salad greens will become soggy if stored, so I don't keep those.
+And the avocado might turn brown.
 But the rest of the salad keeps fine for 2-3 days in the fridge, in an airtight container.

 Chicken Cobb Salad

-- Drizzle the remaining dressing on top of the salad and serve.
+- Drizzle the dressing on top of the salad and serve.